LearningRegistry/LearningRegistry/docs/spec/Operations/index.rst

 *NB**:* The data models contain forward links to other models.
 Deleting a document would require network-level garbage collection to determine when all links to a document have been deleted.

-If updating the description of a network node, its services or connectivity, the description of a the distribution network or the network community causes the descriptions to violate the requirements for the `Network Description <https://docs.google.com/a/learningregistry.org/document/d/1msnZC6RU9N72Omau0F4FNBO5YCU6hZrG1kKRs_z42Mc/edit?hl=en_US#heading=h.ugg6hzrtv6ho>`_, the node SHALL NOT be considered to be a part of the corresponding distribution network and network community and SHALL NOT participate in any network or resource operations.
+If updating the description of a network node, its services or connectivity, the description of a the distribution network or the network community causes the descriptions to violate the requirements for the :ref:`Network Description <Network Description>`, the node SHALL NOT be considered to be a part of the corresponding distribution network and network community and SHALL NOT participate in any network or resource operations.

 Change Network Node Description
 ===============================